- Tax credit

 The two provisions, though coined brilliantly by legislators to serve the same purpose and foster the same cause, are significantly different to widen the scope in which these tax incentives pull in different multitudes with different financial capacities into the same onslaught against energy-exhaustive buildings and manufacturing.

 - 179D tax deduction

-The 179D tax provision is an incentive that allows for reduction of the amount of taxable income.
+The 179D tax provision is an incentive that allows for a 1-time taxable income reduction.
 It provides for an exemption concerning energy proficient enterprise buildings for either a part or total of the charge of the energy-saving commercial building placed by taxpayers in service for specified periods until December 31, 2020.
 The incentive lets commercial contractors make 1.8 dollars for every square inch in deductions for constructions and building upgrades that feature up to 50 percent cuts in energy usage.
 For instance, a building with eight stories each measuring 64 square feet translates into a total 512 square feet and attracts a deduction of close to 1000 dollars in taxable income.
 Persons who qualify for such deductions include

 - Designers, architects, and surveyors who plan for construction of LEED-certified Eco-friendly municipal buildings

 - Contractors of LEED-certified commercial construction dating back on December 31, 2005

 Qualifying for the 179D tax deduction means that person gets to enjoy two key financial benefits including: